 Sharpening with a whetstone

-Use a medium grit whetstone, such as 1000 grit, to restore the primary bevel.
-Hold the bevel flat to the stone and move in smooth strokes from heel to tip.
+- Hold the bevel flat to the stone and move in smooth strokes from heel to tip.
 Count your passes for consistency.
-Flip and kiss the flat side to remove the burr without raising a secondary bevel.

-Dry the tool and wipe the edge with a touch of oil.
-If the cut pulls to one side, you likely raised a burr.
+If the cut pulls to one side you likely raised a burr.
 Return to the stone and reduce pressure until it falls away.
+For a full walk-through, see our care and Maintenance guide.

 Rust prevention and storage

-Oil the blades after use, especially when cutting sappy species or in humid conditions.
-Camellia oil is a clean, plant-safe option that protects the steel without a sticky residue.
-Store your secateurs dry.
-A holster prevents accidental knocks and protects the edge in transit.
+- Oil the blades after use, especially after sappy species or in humid conditions.
+Camellia oil is plant-safe and non-sticky.

-Australian gardens range from coastal humidity to dry inland heat.
+Australia ranges from coastal humidity to dry inland heat.
 In coastal regions, corrosion control matters.
 A quick clean and a light oil film will prevent surface rust.
 In dry regions, tough live wood and sun-hardened stems put a premium on edge retention and body strength.
+Forged Japanese secateurs handle both realities.
+With basic care, a forged pair becomes a stable part of your kit for years.

 Conclusion